nikhilgautam96/Javascript/Notes/[1]_Intermediate_js/[5]_Asynchronous_JS/_1_Promises.md

 //     It will be registered and since 'x' is already resolved 'exec_1()' will be queued in microtask queue.
 // pointer sees --> another callback exec_2() is to be registered in onfullfillment array of promise returned by .then() of 'x'.
 //     since the x.then() has not been executed yet so no promise is returned yet so this registration task is still pending.
-// pointer moves ahead --> sine event loop constantly checks if global code is exhausted.
+// pointer moves ahead --> since event loop constantly checks if global code is exhausted.
 // pointer sees --> another .then(callback exec_3()) is registered in onfullfillment array of 'x'
 //     It will be registered and since 'x' is already resolved 'exec_3()' will be queued in microtask queue.
 // Microtask Queue looks like --> [exec_1(), exec_2()]